Désirée Clary: Madame Bernadotte

 After her return to France, Clary lived with Julie and Joseph in Paris.
 In Paris, she lived in the circle of the Bonaparte family, who sided with her against Josephine after Napoleon had broken off their engagement.
 She herself did not like Josephine either, as she has been quoted calling her an aged courtesan with a deservedly bad reputation, but she is not believed to have shown any hostility toward Josephine as did the members of the Bonaparte family.
 She received a proposal from General Junot, but turned it down because it was given through Marmont.
 Clary eventually met her future spouse, Jean Baptiste Jules Bernadotte, another French general and politician.
 They were married in a secular ceremony at Sceaux on 17 August 1798.
 In the marriage contract, Clary was given economic independence.
-On 4 July 1799, she gave birth to their only child, a son, Oscar.
+On 4 July 1799, she gave birth to their only child, a son named Oscar.

 During the coup of 1799, when Napoleon took power, she was exposed to manipulation from both the Bonaparte family, who wanted Bernadotte to support Napoleon, and the Bernadotte faction, who wanted him to take action for himself.
 Both sides tried to use her to influence Bernadotte and extract information from him about his attitudes.
 Aware of this, he did not tell her of his plans, but he was later to say that it was because of family influence that he had been passive during the coup.
 During the coup, the couple were forced to take refuge in the country villa of General Sarrazin at Villeneuve St. Georges: she apparently dressed as a man during the escape.
 She kept in contact with Julie all the time, and Napoleon accepted Bernadotte apparently because of her.